9 Clouds Automotive Marketing Blog

 Our businesses are constantly under assault from contextual change.
 Someone selling ads for the phone book faces a much harder task than they did ten years ago.
 The products and services we provide must continue to evolve with our customer's context or risk becoming a cassette tape organizer.

-Integrate in Your Customer's Ecosystem
+Integrate with Your Customer's Ecosystem

 Fortunately, we can mitigate the risk of becoming contextually obsolete.
 Integrate into your customer's ecosystem.